 The first step towards securing a sale could be to provide an initial demonstration of your product or service.
 So, you may want to consider running an incentive for your sales and/or technical staff to encourage them to book a certain number of demos in a set time frame.

-If you’re running a free trial to entice prospects to purchase, then setting a target for your sales team to secure a number of trials within a certain timeframe could be a good incentive option.
-Make sure you are able to obtain post-incentive data to assess how many of the trials have resulted in closed deals as this will help you ascertain the success and return on investment of the incentive.
+If you’re running a free trial to entice prospects to purchase, then setting a target for your sales team to secure several trials within a certain timeframe could be a good incentive option.
+Make sure you can obtain post-incentive data to assess how many of the trials have resulted in closed deals as this will help you ascertain the success and return on investment of the incentive.

 To help drive attendance to in-person or online events, you could run an incentive to motivate your sales team to encourage invitees to register.